AledPeart/Aled-Garfield-Photography/README.md

 ## Bugs

-Details of any bugs encountered and etsting results are contained in the seperate TESTING.md file [here](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/TESTING.md)
+Details of any bugs encountered and etsting results are contained in the separate TESTING.md file [here](https://github.com/AledPeart/MS1-Aled-Garfield-Photography/blob/master/TESTING.md)

 ## Credits